 Where can I get more information?

-Your GP can be a good starting point when seeking help.
-He or she can help to identify and explain the difficulties you are experiencing and refer you to the appropriate organisations and practitioners.
-Ensure you make a longer appointment (Extended Consultation) to have your condition assessed and to obtain professional advice on your treatment options.
+Your GP can be a good starting point for seeking help.
+They can help identify and explain the difficulties you are experiencing and refer you to the appropriate organisations and practitioners.
+Ensure you make a longer appointment (Extended Consultation) to have your condition assessed and obtain professional advice on your treatment options.

 Who do I contact if I have concerns or complaints about the research conducted?